Last updated 5th April 2022

-The Safeguarding Team can be contacted at Clayton House, Blackburn on 01254 503088.
+The Safeguarding Team can be contacted at Clayton House, Walker Office Park, Blackburn, BB1 2QE on 01254 503088.
 Individual contact details for the team are given below.

 Please note that all messages left for the team, by email, mobile or landline, are checked during normal office hours only.
 Messages are not routinely checked during evenings or weekends.

-For emergency safeguarding advice, from the 1 June 2021, when the DSA is unavailable (due to being on holiday or other absence), you are now able to contact Thirtyone:eight who will offer emergency safeguarding cover via the Helpline (0303 003 1111.
+For emergency safeguarding advice, from June 1, 2021 when the DSA is unavailable (due to being on holiday or other absence) you are now able to receive emergency safeguarding cover via thirtyone:eight* on their helpline 0303 003 1111.